Dakshjain1/Docker-CTF/README.md

 * Docker-compose (because it doesn't come pre-installed with docker)

 ### INSTALLING
-* RHEL8 can be installed as an iso image and then be set up as a new virtual machine using any virtualisation tool like Oracle VirtualBox.
+* RHEL8 can be installed as an ISO image and then be set up as a new virtual machine using any virtualisation tool like Oracle VirtualBox.
 * Run the following command to install Docker-Community Edition
 ```
 # cd /etc/yum.repos.d/
 ```
--> now inside this folder create a .repo file and inside it wirte the following:
+-> now inside this folder create a .repo file and inside it write the following:
 ```
 [docker]
 baseurl = https://download.docker.com/linux/centos/7/x86_64/stable/